cohobast92/Box-Insurance-Automation-Workflows/README.md

 - Refactor the main entry point to make it easier to test

 - Clean up the TODO comments that were already addressed

+- Update the example config with all available options and comments